Calgary Coin & Antique Home Chinese Reference Guide Index

 s-180

 S-180.
 Obverse: blank.
 Reverse: blank.
 No rims on either side.
 Average (1 specimens) 1.23 grams, 21.5 mm.
-There is no way to grade this coinage, as there is nothing on it to wear (we just grade them all VF).
-The last specimen we handled looked distinctly like the outer edge was a cut edge, but the patination was intact over all surfaces.
+There is no way to grade this coinage, as there is nothing on it to wear (I just grade them all VF).
+The last specimen I handled looked distinctly like the outer edge was a cut edge, but the patination was intact over all surfaces.

 VF $35.00

-There is a slightly cryptic notation on page 13 of Chinese Currency, by F Schjoth, where he say that "The records of this Emperor" (Emperor Hsien, the last ruler of Han, AD 189-220) "state that during the 1st year of Ch'u-p'ing (AD 190) the rebel Tung Cho did away with the Wu-shu coinage.
+There is a slightly cryptic notation on page 13 of Chinese Currency, by F Schjoth, where he writes "The records of this Emperor" (Emperor Hsien, the last ruler of Han, AD 189-220) "state that during the 1st year of Ch'u-p'ing (AD 190) the rebel Tung Cho did away with the Wu-shu coinage.
 He cast smaller coins and melted down for the purpose the bronze images and horses found at Ch'ang-an (Hsi-an Fu)".
-From this we believe he is trying to say that the blank coins without rims (S-180 above) are the issue of the rebel Tung Cho.
+From this I believe he might be trying to say that the blank coins without rims (S-180 above) are the issue of the rebel Tung Cho.